trimstray/nginx-admins-handbook/README.md

 That way, the I/O and network operations are not a very big bottleneck (remember that your CPU would spend a lot of time waiting for your network interfaces, for example).
 This results from the fact that NGINX only use one thread to service all requests.
 When requests arrive at the server, they are serviced one at a time.
 However, when the code serviced needs other thing to do it sends the callback to the other queue and the main thread will continue running (it doesn't wait).

-Now you see why NGINX can handle a large amount of requests perfectly well (and without problems).
+Now you see why NGINX can handle a large amount of requests perfectly well (and without any problems).

 For more information take a look at following resources: